nikiizvorski/Firebase-MVP/README.md

 In the project you have Firebase login and some data from the firebase app.
 It can be a good step for someone that is just getting in to these libraries and into the android world.

+If you decide to use RxJava don't forget to unsubscribe and make sure to make a subscription since you will understand what will happen if you don't :) simply your observable will just push or request data while there is none.

 Project Structure?

 - Component and Module -> Dagger2 -> DI